Increase the visibility of your skills.

 Professional practice credentials can be used as a stepping stone into postgraduate study.
 Two credentials equals one credit point into a masters degree.
 You can earn up to two credit points (where course rules allow).
 Find out more.

-ISV digital badges showcase educators who have demonstrated action and impact at Levels 1, 2 or 3, as an extension of a particular professional learning event.
+ISV digital badges showcase educators who have engaged with a particular professional learning event.
 Badges are issued by ISV, but they do not carry an accreditation.

 ISV’s partnership with Deakin provides access to accredited microcredentials.
 These microcredentials are also displayed via a digital badge, however, these badges are issued by Deakin University and can contribute towards a master degree.